 Last week Wired reported that the next iPhone will likely include a near field communication chip (NFC), which would make these types of mobile payments possible.

-U.S. retailers to make the switch from reading cards via magnetic strips
+However, Visa and MasterCard have set an October 2015 deadline for U.S. retailers to make the switch from reading cards via magnetic strips to using newer embedded chips.

 So it seems like the timing is perfect for Apple to start implementing a mobile payment feature.